jvasque/NextJS/README.md

 # NextJS
-A project to play podcast with nextJS, using data from the API http://audioboom.com/
+A project to play podcast builded with nextJS, using data from the API http://audioboom.com/

 ## STEPS TO RUN PROJECT